JessicaChildress/Computer_Use_Agent/README.md

 |   | * Can integrate deeply with system security features | * Higher technical knowledge required for proper security configurations |

-For this simple architecture, we will **use the cloud-based** approach, which consists of a three-part design:
+For this simple architecture, I **used the cloud-based** approach, which consists of a three-part design:
 * Detect when a login might be required (performed during planning by the GPT-4o model)
 * Pause the agent and wait for the user to manually enter their credentials
 * Resume the process and continue with the remaining steps